 Vesteda’s business model is disrupted by new innovative technology.

-Digital technology provides the residential investment industry (and adjacent sectors) in general and Vesteda in specific with new resources to create and capture value for all stakeholders.
-This may, for example, mean that a residential property functions as a platform for the sale of additional goods and services to its users as well, thereby increasing the tenant's perception of value and willingness to pay for it.
+Digital technology provides the residential investment industry (and adjacent sectors) in general and Vesteda specifically with new resources to create and capture value for all stakeholders.
+This may, for example, mean that a residential property also functions as a platform for the sale of additional goods and services to its users, thereby increasing the tenant's perception of value and willingness to pay for it.
 As a result, boundaries between sectors may blur and young, agile and cost-efficient companies may become a competitor for existing players in the relatively traditional housing market.
-Digital technology may also be a source of optimised rental income streams and structural savings in general, operational and capital expenditures, while at the same time improving sustainability, tenant satisfaction and risk profile of the investment.
+Digital technology may also be a source of optimised rental income streams and structural savings in general, operational and capital expenditures, while at the same time improving sustainability, tenant satisfaction and the risk profile of the investment.

 Exploiting the full potential of digital technology requires a deep understanding of the opportunities and risks associated with it and requires a holistic vision on digital technology as a key resource for strategy definition and execution.
-Vesteda is already applying digital technology in several parts of its business model and processes, and is working on incorporating digital technology in strategy definition and organizational design more and more.
+Vesteda is already applying digital technology in several parts of its business model and processes, and is increasingly working on incorporating digital technology in strategy definition and organisational design.
 Failure to keep up with these developments may have a negative effect on Vesteda's competitive position in the longer term and access to new investment product.
-Vesteda mitigates this risk today by recognizing both the opportunities and the risks of digital technology and step by step improving its business model and organisation using digital technology.
+Vesteda mitigates this risk today by recognising both the opportunities and the risks of digital technology and improving its business model and organisation in phases using digital technology.

 Risk: Unable to invest in attractive acquisitions

 Vesteda is unable to invest in new attractive acquisition opportunities.